How Regular Exercise Benefits Teens

 Exercise also boosts circulation and the delivery of nutrients to your skin, helping to detoxify the body by removing toxins (poisons).

 As exercise boosts oxygen to the skin, it also helps increase the natural production of collagen, the connective tissue that plumps your skin.
-Your skin color is also improved after exercise because of the increase in blood flow.
+Your skin will "glow" after exercise, because of the increase in blood flow.

 Exercise and Stress